Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

 ![](img/github_fork_button.png)

-Click it, and after a while you should be redirected to your own fork of the Godot repo, with your GitHub username as namespace:
+Click it, and after a while you should be redirected to your own fork of the Pandemonium repo, with your GitHub username as namespace:

 ![](img/github_fork_url.png)